Zequez/logseq-vault/pages/Leap Coaching Movie.md

 - Watch online for free at: https://m4uhd.tv/watch-movie-leap-2018-236293.html
 - ## Experiment
-	- TODO: Take notes while watching the movie.
+	- LATER Take notes while watching the movie.
 Pay attention to distinctions and experiments that come up.
 Pay attention to what you feel as you watch.
+-